Bassett88/arkosR36S/Frequently-Asked-Questions---RG351MP.md

 **Global Hotkey: Right Thumbstick (R3)**

 R3 and Dpad Up = Brightness Up          Power (Short Press) = Put device to sleep \
-R3 and Dpad Down = Brightness Down      R3 and Power = Safely shutdown device
+R3 and Dpad Down = Brightness Down      R3 and Power = Safely shutdown device \
+R3 and Volume Up =  Brightness Up (Can be held for continuous brightness increase) \
+R3 and Volume Down = Brightness Down (Can be held for continuous brightness decrease)

 **Retroarch Hotkey: Select**